carterwsmith/se23-project2/README.md

 To host the server yourself, use `ngrok http {PORT}` and copy the forwarding URL into a GitHub webhook.

+You will also need to create a `src/.env` file containing a `GITHUB_ACCESS_TOKEN` variable with `repo:status` permission to set the commit status.

 To run tests locally, run `python3 -m pytest` from the root directory.